Language selection

 Description: Requirements for shellfish aquaculture tags in BC

-Shellfish harvest tags are required to identify and track shellfish from the harvest area through to the consumer.
+Tagging harvested product is required to identify and track shellfish harvested from growing areas through to licensed processing facilities, for proper management of fisheries and with the intent to protect consumers.
 Along with product movement records and Annual Aquaculture Statistical Reports, harvest tags are a key component of a robust traceability system.

 Illustration of a tag, showing space for recording: